 Kids, they'll take cocoa powder in milk instead.
 So it can be a hot chocolate or cold milk with cocoa.
 Very often in France too, we will have a glass of fruit juice with our breakfast.

-That's it for today, I hope you were able to learn some new vocabulary words about food in French, but also that you were able to learn some new things about the French culture and especially the culinary culture of food in France.
+That's it for today, I hope you were able to learn some new vocabulary words about food in French, but also that you were able to learn some new things about French culture and especially the culinary culture of food in France.
 If you liked the video, don't hesitate to put a like and above all, subscribe to the channel to see more content.
 See you soon.